Global Variables

 • DevOps pipeline parameter values and branch field.

-Creating Variables from PowerShell Output
+Creating Variables from Script Output

 ::azx-set-var:VariableName=VariableValue